broadinstitute/tensorqtl/README.md

                                 write_output=False, prefix='qtl', output_dir='.')

 ```

-The formula can be specified as an 'R-style' formula using the patsy Python interface (patsy for more information): `p ~ g + term - 1`.
-In this case -1, removes the intercept.

 The input options `write_output`control whether full summary statistics, respectively, are written to file (starting with `prefix`)